 What is a co-signer?

-A co-signer is a third- party individual who agrees to assume all responsibilities involved in a Tenancy Agreement.
+A co-signer is a third-party individual who agrees to assume all responsibilities involved in a Tenancy Agreement.
 A co-signer will be held fully responsible should the tenant default on their rent payments.
 A co-signer is also responsible for any other financial debt that the tenant owes the property management company, such as damage to the apartment or outstanding utility bills.

 Do I need a co-signer?

 Some applicants require a cosigner if they do not meet qualifying standards (eg. poor or no credit rating, bad debt, low income, no rental history, etc).
+Note that if an application was previously denied, a co-signer may not necessarily be sufficient to approve an application.

 Will a credit check be done on a co-signer?